GoogleCloudPlatform/cloud-deploy-chatbot/readme.md

 # Google Cloud Deploy Bot
 ### Push Google Cloud Deploy notifications to Slack or Google Chat!

-This repo is indended as an example, and as a first step, on adding [Google Cloud Deploy](https://cloud.google.com/deploy) to you _ChatOps_ suite of integrations.
+This repo is indended as an example, and as a first step, to adding [Google Cloud Deploy](https://cloud.google.com/deploy) to your _ChatOps_ suite of integrations.

 ## Examples